David Holt (politician): First term

-In 2017, he announced his candidacy for mayor of Oklahoma City.

-Holt was elected mayor on February 13, 2018, defeating Taylor Neighbors and Randall Smith in a nonpartisan race.
-Holt was sworn in as mayor on April 10.
+In 2017, Holt announced his candidacy for mayor of Oklahoma City.
+He was elected mayor on February 13, 2018, defeating Taylor Neighbors and Randall Smith in a nonpartisan race, and sworn in on April 10.
 He resigned from the state senate before taking office.
 At the time of his swearing-in, Holt was 39 years and one month old, making him Oklahoma City's youngest mayor since 1923 and the youngest mayor of a U.S. city over 500,000, as well as Oklahoma City's first Native American mayor.
 In 2019, Holt and city leaders opened the city's new streetcar system, a project funded by MAPS 3.

 Holt's second year in office brought the development and passage of MAPS 4, a $1.1 billion initiative to address 16 priorities.
 The Oklahoman called Holt "the architect" of the "most ambitious MAPS ever".
 The initiative received 71.7% of the vote on December 10, 2019, a modern record for a sales tax vote in Oklahoma City.
 MAPS 4 includes funding for a variety of city priorities.

 In 2019, Holt was elected to the leadership of the United States Conference of Mayors and named vice-chair of the International Affairs Committee.
 In 2020, he was elected a trustee of the United States Conference of Mayors and to the board of the National League of Cities.
 As mayor, Holt has emphasized diversity and community inclusion.
 In 2019, he joined leaders of five other cities in signing an agreement to form Oklahoma's first Regional Transit Authority (RTA), with plans to build a metropolitan rail system in the years ahead.

-Holt proclaimed "Indigenous Peoples' Day" for the first time in city history, proclaimed "Pride" for the first time in city history to honor the LGBTQ community, and stated publicly that immigrants are welcome in Oklahoma City.
-Holt has joined official celebrations commemorating the city's civil rights movement and included a $26 million civil rights center in the MAPS 4 initiative.
-The city also added a diversity and inclusion officer to the city staff.
+Holt enacted a number of firsts in Oklahoma City history: designating "Indigenous Peoples' Day" and "Pride Week" and issuing public statements that Oklahoma City is a diverse community where many residents are immigrants or descendants of immigrants.
+He has joined official celebrations commemorating the city's civil rights movement and included a $26 million civil rights center in the MAPS 4 initiative.
+The city also added a diversity and inclusion officer to its staff.